 - change precision of column 'Life expectancy' (optional)

 Now that you know what to consider when adding data to Vizzlo, uploading a .xslx, .xls, or .csv is straightforward.
 You have two options: drag and drop the file into the spreadsheet ...

 ... or click on 'Import' to browse your local files.

 3. Connect your chart to Google Sheets

-To get your data from a Google Sheet into file you need to click on `Connect` next to `Import`.
-This will open the following dialog
+In order to get your data from a Google Sheet, you need to click on 'Connect' next to 'Import'.
+This will open the following dialog: